 Important information regarding the provision of free school meals

-Some families who have no recourse to public funds may also be eligible for free school meals under a temporary extension to free school meal eligibility.
-Please contact your school for more information and to apply under this extension.
+Some families who have no recourse to public funds may also be eligible for free school meals.
+Please contact your child’s school for more information and to apply under this extension.

 If you do receive free school meal vouchers, find out more about healthy and easy recipe ideas.

 The Mayor of London has introduced universal free school meals for the 2023/2024 academic year for all primary school children regardless of income.

 However, we still need you to apply for free meals if you are receiving tax credits or benefits.
 This will allow your child’s school to claim important extra funding that will benefit your child.

 Schools get extra funding, known as the ‘Pupil Premium’, for every child registered as eligible for a free school meal if their parents are receiving benefits.
 Schools use this money for activities such as art therapy, booster classes, educational trips, and after-school clubs.

 Please note only children entitled to pupil premium funding are entitled to school holiday supermarket vouchers.